siboehm/awesome-learn-datascience/README.md

 *If you want to know more about Data Science but don't know where to start this list is for you!* :chart_with_upwards_trend:

-No previous knowledge required although some Python and statistics basics will come in handy.
+No previous knowledge required but some Python and statistics basics will come in handy.

 ## Contents